8r14z/coding-interview-prep/README.md

 - Avoid duplicated memories.
 E.g think twice we really need an extra array to do the job instead of a simple variable

 ### Interview Hacks
-- Ask interviewers if you can assume some validation (input correctness, etc).
+- Ask interviewers if you can assume some facts (input correctness, etc).
 That saves huge amount of time to avoid writing extra code in the interviews
 - Always ask clarifying questions / clarify doubts BEFORE jumping into implementation
 - Communicate the approach with interviewers - "THINK OUT LOUD"
 - State tradeoffs between different approaches (time vs. space complexity)